-UWM is delighted to welcome many internationally-established academic visiting scholars every year for a variety of academic and cultural purposes.
+UWM is delighted to welcome many internationally established visiting scholars every year for a variety of academic and cultural purposes.

-Visiting Scholars typically stay at UWM anywhere between 3 days and 5 years.
+Visiting Scholars typically stay at UWM anywhere between three days and five years.
 International advisors at CIE can assist academic departments in determining the appropriate visa category to use for international colleagues visiting the campus to collaborate on research or teach.

 J-1 Exchange Visitor

 Many international visitors are sponsored by UWM for J-1 Exchange Visitor status.
-The J-1 is a nonimmigrant visa that allows for between 3 weeks and 5 years of temporary stay in the U.S. for coherent programs that facilitate academic and cultural exchange.
+The J-1 is a nonimmigrant visa that allows for between three weeks and five years of temporary stay in the United States for coherent programs that facilitate academic and cultural exchange.
 UWM hosts over 200 J-1 Exchange Visitors per year.

 B-1/B-2/Visa Waiver Visitors